viamrobotics/docs/docs/services/slam/cartographer/_index.md

 {{< tabs name="Create new map">}}
 {{% tab name="Config Builder" %}}

-1. Ensure any sensors you wish to use are configured on the machine:
+1. Ensure any sensors you wish to use are configured on the machine.
+See the [Hardware Requirements](#hardware-requirements) above.

-   Having a 2D LiDAR camera(such as the `rplidar`) is required for using cartographer

-   Additionally, you can configure movement sensors on the machine.
-If you do, ensure the movement sensor supports the [required readings](#movement-sensors-optional).

 2. Set up the `cartographer` module on your machine: